XLR8141/my-1st-semester-project/functions Project/README.md

 Writing over 1000 lines of code as a beginner was an amazing experience and one of my greatest achievements.
 Some of the main difficulties I faced included:

--Understanding functions which was a completely new concept for me
+- Understanding functions which was a completely new concept for me
--Writing functions in the correct format and placing them properly in the code
+- Writing functions in the correct format and placing them properly in the code
--Debugging errors and structuring the project logically
+- Debugging errors and structuring the project logically
--making the code as clean as possible
+- making the code as clean as possible

 Through persistence and practice, I gradually overcame these challenges and completed the project successfully.
 This experience helped me learn a lot about programming problem solving and project organization and boosted my confidence as a beginner coder. and it was an ahivement for me that i completed such a project on my own